JeroenClijmans/MarkovSoccer/README.md

 # Markovsoccer
 Markovsoccer is a Python package to construct and inspect team models representing the offensive behaviour of soccer teams.
 In particular, it provides a function to build a team model based on event stream data of that team.
 This model represents their ball possession sequences.
 The team model is able to capture the sequential nature of the game and has the ability to generalize over the historical actions that a team has performed in the past.
-This package implements several features to analyze the playing style of teams based on these models.
+This package implements the calculation of several numerical features to analyze the playing style of teams based on these models.
 These features are related to a team's preference for certain locations, their preference for certain sequences, their directness of play, and their ability to create shooting opportunities.

 ## Core Features
 - **Construct Team Models**: implementation of a function to construct team models based on the (vendor-independent)
   SPADL event stream data format.
-- **Analyze Playing Style**: implementation of several features to analyze the offensive playing style of soccer teams based on these team models.
+- **Analyze Playing Style**: implementation of several numerical features to analyze the offensive playing style of soccer teams based on these team models.

 ## Installation
 The recommended way to install this package is using pip.
 The latest version officially supports Python version 3.8 -